CABSEL/DeltaNeTSplus/README.md

 #### 1. Generate a deltanetsPlus object.

- In this example, we are creating a deltanetsPlus object using `createDeltanetsPlusObj()`, which will filter out unsignificant gene expressions and compute slopes of gene expression changes, given `pval` and `tp`, repectively.
+In this example, we are creating a DeltanetsPlus object using `createDeltanetsPlusObj()`, which will filter out unsignificant gene expressions and compute slopes of gene expression changes, given `pval` and `tp`, respectively.

 ```{r warning=FALSE,eval=FALSE,echo=TRUE}
 d.obj = createDeltanetsPlusObj(lfc=lfc, pval=pval, tp=tp, experiment=experiment, p.thres=0.05)
 ```

-For multiple datasets, one can use `combin2()` to combine deltaentsPlus object (e.g. `d.obj=cbind2(d.obj1,d.obj2)`).
-In that case, the number of genes should be the same in two lfc data.
+One can use `combin2()` to combine two DeltanetsPlus objects (e.g. `d.obj=cbind2(d.obj1,d.obj2)`).
+Note that the genes should match between the two datasets.

 #### 2. Compute gene perturbation scores using deltanetPlus().

-In this example, we will compute the perturbations for only a small set of genes.
+In this example, we will compute the perturbations for only a select set of genes.

 ```{r warning=FALSE,eval=FALSE,echo=TRUE}
 gset = c("mex-3","pie-1","pal-1",sample(rownames(lfc),10))
 ```
-Now, `gset` includes the actual perturbation targets (mex-3, pie-1, and pal-1) as well as 10 random genes, which are not supposed to be perturbed.
-If `gset` is not provided, `deltanetsPlus()` will compute the perturbation scores for whole genes.
-The example below used parallel computing (`par=TRUE`) with 2 clusters, but one can also switch off parallel computing by `par=FALSE`.
+In the above, `gset` includes the actual perturbation targets (mex-3, pie-1, and pal-1) as well as 10 random genes, which were not perturbed.
+In the manuscript describing DeltaNeTS+, we applied the method for the complete set of genes.
+If `gset` is not provided, `deltanetsPlus()` will compute the perturbation scores for the complete set of genes.
+The example below implements parallel computing (`par=TRUE`) with 2 nodes (`numClusters=2`).
+To turn off parallel option, users can set `par=FALSE`.

 ```{r warning=FALSE,eval=FALSE,echo=TRUE}
 dts.res <- deltanetsPlus(d.obj,